jrosen48/tidyttest/README.md

 Installation
 ------------

-You can install tidyttest from github with:
+You can install tidyttest from GitHub with:

 ``` r
 # install.packages("devtools")